Climb Chulu Far East and the Tilicho La

 - Classic Nepal trekking off the beaten track north of Annapurna

-- Trek out across the spectacular Tilicho La
+- Trek out across the spectacular and rarely crossed Tilicho La

 Beyond the Annapurna Himalaya, amongst a group of peaks known as the Manang Himal, the eminently climbable Chulu Far East (6059m) boasts a superb summit panorama that includes all of the Annapurnas, as well as a host of little-known peaks in Tibet.
 Our approach to the mountain follows the trek of the classic Annapurna Circuit for 3 days before climbing to a basecamp above the villages of Gyaru and Ngawa.
 Chulu Far East has been compared in character to Island Peak in the Everest region and offers some really interesting climbing without being too technical.
 Using a high camp, we make our ascent via straightforward snow-slopes to a sensational pinnacle summit.
 Descending to Manang in the deep cleft of the Marsyangdi Valley, the second part of this fantastic climbing holiday is our 6-day trek out to Jomsom, via the stunning Tilicho Lake and the relatively rarely-crossed Tilicho La (5260m) - the mountaineers' version of the famous Annapurna Circuit!

 Is this holiday for you?